When to visit the vet?

 In the future, research into MPS in dogs could not only benefit the affected animals, but also provide valuable insights for the treatment of MPS in humans.
 Because dogs are genetically and physiologically quite similar to humans, they are often used as model organisms in medical research.
 Advances in the treatment of MPS in dogs could therefore have a dual benefit.

-Collaboration between veterinarians, geneticists, and pharmacists is crucial to deepen the understanding of MPS in dogs and to develop new treatment options.
-Interdisciplinary approaches are being pursued in research centers worldwide to decipher the genetic causes of MPS and find effective treatments.
+Collaboration between veterinarians, geneticists, and pharmacists is crucial to deepen the understanding of MPS in dogs and to develop new therapy options.
+Interdisciplinary approaches are being pursued in research centers worldwide to decipher the genetic causes of MPS and to find effective treatments.